My Work

 American Express Unstaged

-Wins at the Webby’s, Effies, Pencils, IAB MIXX, OMMA and more.
+Industry wins at the Webby’s, Effies, Pencils, IAB MIXX, OMMA and more.

 ESPN InPlay in partnership with American Express

-A unique second-screen game experience pitted fans of the US Open tennis tournament watching at home against each other.
+The answer: A unique second-screen game experience pitted fans of the US Open tennis tournament watching at home against each other.

 Part prediction, part trivia, people could play on their phone or ipad while the matches were live.